Chisamba Solar Power Plant

 The Chisamba Solar Power Plant is a 100 megawatt (MW) grid-connected photovoltaic (PV) solar power station in Chisamba District, Central Province, Zambia.
-Commissioned in June 2025, the project plays a significant role in Zambia’s efforts to diversify energy sources and reduce reliance on hydropower.
+It was commissioned in June 2025.

 Overview & Capacity

-The plant was developed by the Kariba North Bank Extension Power Corporation, a subsidiary of the ZESCO.
-It was constructed by Power China International Group and financed through a mix of equity and debt.
-Stanbic Bank Zambia provided a loan of US$71.5 million, while ZESCO and KNBEPC each contributed US$30 million in equity.
-The total investment for the first phase was approximately US$100 million.
-The facility has an installed capacity of 100 MW and utilizes advanced photovoltaic (PV) panels to convert sunlight into electricity.
-It is designed to supply power to an estimated 30,000 to 50,000 homes, contributing significantly to Zambia’s national grid.
+The plant was developed by the Kariba North Bank Extension Power Corporation, a subsidiary of ZESCO, and built by Power China International Group.
+Financing came from a mix of debt and equity: Stanbic Bank Zambia provided a loan of US$71.5 million, while ZESCO and KNBEPC each contributed US$30 million in equity.
+Total investment in the first phase was approximately US$100 million.
+The plant has an installed capacity of 100 MW and is estimated to supply enough electricity for 30,000 to 50,000 homes.

 Power purchase and usage

-Electricity generated by the plant is sold under a 13-year power purchase agreement (PPA) with GreenCo Power Services.
-The power is supplied primarily to First Quantum Minerals (FQM), a major copper mining company operating in Zambia.
-This arrangement enables ZESCO to redirect an equivalent amount of electricity to domestic consumers, helping to alleviate load shedding and improve energy reliability.
+Electricity from the plant is sold under a 13-year power purchase agreement (PPA) with GreenCo Power Services, with the power supplied primarily to First Quantum Minerals (FQM), a copper mining company operating in Zambia.
+Under the arrangement, ZESCO redirects an equivalent amount of electricity to domestic consumers.

 Economic and social impact

-During construction, the project created over 1,200 jobs, with approximately 98% of the workforce sourced locally.
-It is expected to generate around 100 permanent jobs during operations.
-The project supports Zambia’s goals of economic development, energy security, and climate change mitigation by promoting renewable energy integration and reducing carbon emissions.
-The Chisamba Solar Power Plant is a flagship project within Zambia’s plan to install 1,000 MW of solar capacity by 2025.
-A second 100 MW phase at the site is planned to further increase renewable energy production.
-The plant contributes to the country’s energy diversification strategy and helps build resilience against climate variability affecting hydropower generation.
+Construction created over 1,200 jobs, of which approximately 98% were sourced locally.
+The plant is expected to employ around 100 people during operations.
+It is part of Zambia's plan to install 1,000 MW of solar capacity by 2025.
+A second 100 MW phase at the site is planned.